Sources and movement of heat within planets

 Historical Note - the search for Earth's true age:

-Lord Kelvin could not have know that new heat is generated inside the Earth by radioactive decay (nuclear fission), because the process had not been discovered.
+Lord Kelvin could not have known that new heat is generated inside the Earth by radioactive decay (nuclear fission), because the process had not been discovered.

 The discovery of radioactivity: Ironically, radioactive decay, which frustrated Kelvin's purpose, ended up providing the true key to the absolute dating of rocks.